 Solution: To repair bubbling caused by the use of an improper roller cover, eliminate the paint bubbles using the scraping-and-patching method outlined below.
 Then clean, dry, prime, and paint the surface—this time with the correct tools for the job.

-Repair Tips and Tricks
+Repair Tips and Tricks for Paint Bubbles

 Once you’ve identified and adjusted for the cause of the bubbling paint, you’re ready to remove the blemishes altogether.
 Lay several drop cloths on the floor below the painting surface to collect falling debris.
 Then, donning a dust mask and goggles, enlist a putty knife to file away the bumps using a gentle vertical or horizontal scraping motion.
-When you’re finished, rinse the putty knife with water, dry it with a rag, then use it again to fill any holes or cracks in the substrate with a thin, even layer of quick-setting patching compound.
-Let the compound dry overnight, then lightly sand the dried compound until smooth with fine-grit sandpaper.
+When you’re finished, rinse the putty knife with water, dry it with a rag, then use it again to fill any holes or cracks in the substrate with a thin, even layer of quick-setting joint compound.
+Let the compound dry overnight, then lightly sand the dried compound until smooth with a fine-grit sandpaper.